borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

 {: #social-component }
 -- As the ecosystem grew, many different subgroups have joined the movement.
 Initially it started with crypto OG (Original Gangster) a slang for developer or founder of early crypto blockchain.
 Then came anonymous, libertarians, conservatives, progressives, entrepreneurs, VCs (Venture Capitalist - investors), miners, traders, etc. It was not singular ethos but had many Subcommunities where everyone saw something of interest that suits them.
-Some are often referred as *'True Bitcoiners'*, a forerunners of movement and ideology.
+Some are often referred as [*'True Bitcoiners'*](https://theconversation.com/behind-the-crypto-hype-is-an-ideology-of-social-change-177981){:target="_blank"}, a forerunners of movement and ideology.
 It is similar to term Bitcoin *Maximalist*, meaning those who promote only Bitcoin.
 There was some toxicity in the public space, that could be filtered.
-Maybe best label would be Btc Realist or simple a **Bitcoiner**.<br>
+Maybe best label would be BTC Realist or simple a **Bitcoiner**.<br>
 -- In philosophic sense there is also [Bitcoin Minimalism](https://danhedl.medium.com/bitcoin-minimalism-b3ed4b88e852){:target="_blank"} (Create more, consume less - as explained by *Dan Held*).
 In political arena it had brought together all from opposite spectrum and reduced polarization.
 In addition since it's wide adoption has just started all those who yet don't have any amount of bitcoins are called *No-Coiners*.<br>
 -- One of the reasons it take time for adopting is that people first need to learn and understand it.
 Most most schools teach very little about finances and even less about money itself.
 Governments had no have interest to fully educate citizens, easier when less people see inflation as indirect tax.
 And most people themselves are lazy in a way and don't care too much about monetary system.
 They've preferred way to outsource responsibility to the Government, but as result end up being dependent and completely relying on institutions.<br>
 There are those who say [Bitcoin philosophy is like a Religion](https://theconversation.com/why-are-people-calling-bitcoin-a-religion-175717){:target="_blank"} (Gospel of prophet Satoshi :) ), for all good and bad that the term carries with it.
 Although one could find few similar elements, important distinction is that there are no dogmas and nobody is above criticism.
 What is in common is preach and practice of people who keep spirit and ethos of it.
 Supporters are sometimes called Bitcoin believers / evangelist for being optimistic about success of the project.<br>
--- Yey many at first experience can feel [Cognitive dissonance](https://coingeek.com/the-art-of-cognitive-dissonance-in-bitcoin){:target="_blank"}.
+-- Yet many at first experience can feel [Cognitive dissonance](https://coingeek.com/the-art-of-cognitive-dissonance-in-bitcoin){:target="_blank"}.
 It is an unpleasant mental conflict that occurs for an individual when assumptions or beliefs are contradicted by new information.
-In this case defence mechanisms include rejecting the claim, or ignoring the new information all together.
-For anyone involved in Bitcoin, alignment of beliefs to behaviours is tested regularly.<br>
+In this case defense mechanisms include rejecting the claim, or ignoring the new information all together.
+For anyone involved in Bitcoin, alignment of beliefs to behaviors is tested regularly.<br>
--- Once a person gets enought information and after a while it will click in the mind, the expression used:<br>
+-- Once a person gets enough information and after a while it will click in the mind, the expression used:<br>
-[*'Taking The Orange Pill]'*(https://bitcoinmagazine.com/culture/bitcoin-orange-pill-theory-reality){:target="_blank"} analogy from movie Matrix.
+[*'Taking The Orange Pill'*](https://bitcoinmagazine.com/culture/bitcoin-orange-pill-theory-reality){:target="_blank"} analogy from movie Matrix.

 -- Let's put up list of knowledgeable people:<br>
 -Bitcoin and Macro: Luke Gromen, Lyn Alden, Nic Carter<br>
--Tech gurus: Andreas Antonopolous(advocate and author), Jameson Lopp, Adam Back, Nick Szabo, Shinobi, Jack Mallers (Strike)<br>
+-Tech gurus: Andreas Antonopoulos (advocate and author), Jameson Lopp, Adam Back, Nick Szabo, Shinobi, Jack Mallers (Strike)<br>
--Investors:  Michael Saylor(MicroStrategy), Jack Dorsey (Twitter, Block formarly Square), Elon Musk (Tesla), Cathie Wood(Ark Invest)<br>
+-Investors:  Michael Saylor(MicroStrategy), Jack Dorsey (Twitter, Block formerly Square), Elon Musk (Tesla), Cathie Wood(Ark Invest)<br>
 -Podcasters: Peter McCormack ([What Bitcoin Did](https://www.whatbitcoindid.com/){:target="_blank"}), Robert Breedlove ([What is Money](https://www.youtube.com/playlist?list=PL2jAZ0x9H0bRvoNt1xNJWYa9_8_an03h0){:target="_blank"})<br>

 -- Today's Overconsumption Society is not sustainable in the long run.
-Planet does not have unlimiterd resources.
+Planet does not have unlimited resources.
 So investing in Bitcoin is reducing consumptions of short lifetime consumer goods, that end up in lanfields.
 Society should change it's buying habits, since planet resources are not unlimited.
 Also production should aim for durability, and not have [planned obsolesence](https://durabilitymatters.com/planned-obsolescence/){:target="_blank"}.
 Issue in not about having growth, it's about efficiency, how to get more for less.

 -- Because of broken monetary system, excess value flows to top.
-That is one of the reasons there are many bilionaires while others have to work 60h a week just to make ends meet.
+That is one of the reasons there are many billionaires while others have to work 60h a week just to make ends meet.
 Instead higher productivity could allow most people to have 30h week.

 Social circle: [Twitter](https://twitter.com/Bitcoin)